A Human-Made Water Crisis

 Lead Can Trigger Fertility Issues

-As mentioned above, lead flows through the bloodstream, and can therefore cross the placental barrier.
+As mentioned above, lead flows through the bloodstream and can cross the placental barrier.
 This makes it even more dangerous for pregnant women because lead exposure may not only hurt them but can also pose serious health threats to the unborn child.
-In fact, lead can damage the baby's developing nervous system.
+Lead can damage the baby's developing nervous system.

 Moreover, studies have shown that lead can trigger fertility issues in both males and females.
 It has also been made known that lead exposure may affect libido, semen quality, sperm count, and sperm DNA integrity.
 In addition to that, these negative changes in one's reproductive ability can reduce the fertility rate and increase the chances of miscarriages and premature birth.